rackerlabs/rackspace-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

 ---
 permalink: changing-dns-settings-on-linux/
-audit_date: '2016-06-29'
+audit_date: '2018-11-15'
 title: Change DNS settings on Linux
 type: article
 created_date: '2011-07-20'
 created_by: Jered Heeschen
-last_modified_date: '2016-08-17'
+last_modified_date: '2018-11-15'
-last_modified_by: Kyle Laffoon
+last_modified_by: Cat Lookabaugh
 product: Cloud DNS
 product_url: cloud-dns
 ---

-You might need to change your server's DNS settings, either because you find that they are misconfigured or because you want to use your own.
-This article describes how to change your server's DNS settings.
+If you find that your server's Domain Name Server (DNS) settings are misconfigured or you prefer to use your own, this article describes how to change your server's DNS settings.

 ### Add name servers to the configuration file